 THE STRUCTURE OF THE DEPARTMENT

-The Department of Economics and Regional Development was founded in 1989.
-It offers undergraduate, Masters, PhD and Post-Doctoral programs.
-It is one of a number of Economics Departments in Greece and its graduates are registered with the Greek Chamber of Commerce.
-The Department seeks to promote a broad and deep understanding of Economics and of Regional Science.
-The educational and theoretical philosophy of the Department is based on the view that an understanding of economics is complex and made up of: at a micro level – the consumer, the producer, the entrepreneur, and the state; and at a macro level, the open or closed economy, fiscal and monetary policy, international trade.
-The goals of the Department and the range of Courses offered are based upon two parallel and complementary subject areas: Economics; and Regional Science.
-The first academic field – Economics, provides students with an overall theoretical and applied knowledge in all the basic areas of Economics which are taught in economic departments: Microeconomic Theory; Macroeconomic Theory; Public Finance and Fiscal Policy; Economic Development and Growth; Monetary Theory and Policy; International Economics; Industrial Organization; Economic Policy; Labor Economics; and The History of Economic Analysis; etc. The field of Regional Science provides students with specialized knowledge in the field of Regional Science, in the broadest sense, with the basic subject areas of: Urban and Regional Economic Policy; Location Models of Productive Activities; Transportation Economics; Environmental Economics; Spatial Planning; City Planning; Cultural Development; Economic and Urban Geography; the Institutional Framework of Regional Development; Regional Government, etc. These two subject fields are reinforced by a third, which concentrates on theoretical and applied quantitative methods of economic analysis and quantitative tools and methods.
-More specifically, the basic subject areas are: Mathematics; Statistics; Econometrics; Quantitative Methods of Economic Analysis; and Computer Science, and on specialized quantitative methods of analysis which are applied to issues of economic and regional science.
+Within the framework of the goals of the Department, the range of Courses offered is based upon two parallel subject areas: Economics; and Regional Science.
+Thus, the first academic field – Economics, provides students with an overall theoretical and applied knowledge in all the areas of Economics which are taught in economic departments: Microeconomic Theory; Macroeconomic Theory; Public Finance and Fiscal Policy; Economic Development and Growth; Monetary Theory and Policy; International Economics; Industrial Organization; Economic Policy; Labor Economics; and The History of Economic Analysis; etc. The second field – Regional Science, provides students with specialized knowledge in the field of Regional Science, in the broadest sense, with the basic subject areas of: Urban and Regional Economic Policy; Location Models of Productive Activities; Transportation Economics; Environmental Economics; Spatial Planning; City Planning; Cultural Development; Economic and Urban Geography; the Institutional Framework of Regional Development; Regional Government, etc. These two subject fields are reinforced by a third, which concentrates on theoretical and applied quantitative methods of economic analysis and quantitative tools and methods.
+More specifically, the basic subject areas are: Mathematics; Statistics; Econometrics; Quantitative Methods of Economic Analysis; and Computer Science, which are applied to issues of economic and regional science.
 As the experience of our graduates has demonstrated, the material taught at the undergraduate level provides broad and well-grounded possibilities for our students either to work in the private sector to continue their studies.

 GRADUATE PROGRAM – MASTER’S DEGREE